NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 name: *<view name>*
     Name of the view.
     Must be unique.
-    This name is used in **access-control-view:** elements.
+    This name is used in the
+    :ref:`access-control-view:<unbound.conf.access-control-view>` attribute.

 .. _unbound.conf.view.local-zone:

 local-zone: *<zone> <type>*
-    View specific local-zone elements.
+    View specific local zone elements.
-    Has the same types and behaviour as the global **local-zone:** elements.
+    Has the same types and behaviour as the global :ref:`local-zone:<unbound.conf.local-zone>` elements.
-    When there is at least one **local-zone:** specified and **view-first:** is no, the default local-zones will be added to this view.
+    When there is at least one *local-zone:* specified and :ref:`view-first: no<unbound.conf.view.view-first>`, the default local-zones will be added to this view.
     Defaults can be disabled using the nodefault type.
-    When **view-first:** is yes or when a view does not have a **local-zone:**, the global **local-zone:** will be used including it's default zones.
+    When :ref:`view-first: yes<unbound.conf.view.view-first>` or when a view does not have a :ref:`local-zone:<unbound.conf.view.local-zone>`, the
+    global :ref:`local-zone:<unbound.conf.local-zone>` will be used including
+    it's default zones.

 .. _unbound.conf.view.local-data:

 local-data: *"<resource record string>"*
-    View specific local-data elements.
+    View specific local data elements.
-    Has the same behaviour as the global **local-data:** elements.
+    Has the same behaviour as the global :ref:`local-data:<unbound.conf.local-data>` elements.

 .. _unbound.conf.view.local-data-ptr:

 local-data-ptr: *"IPaddr name"*
     View specific local-data-ptr elements.
-    Has the same behaviour as the global **local-data-ptr:** elements.
+    Has the same behaviour as the global :ref:`local-data-ptr:<unbound.conf.local-data-ptr>` elements.

 .. _unbound.conf.view.view-first:

 view-first: *<yes or no>*
-    If enabled, it attempts to use the global **local-zone:** and **local-data:** if there is no match in the view specific options.
+    If enabled, it attempts to use the global :ref:`local-zone:<unbound.conf.local-zone>` and
+    :ref:`local-data:<unbound.conf.local-data>` if there is no match in the view specific options.
     The default is no.

 Python Module Options